The Story of the Inclusive City

 The graduation presentations

-Stella Groenewoud, MSc Urbanism at the TU Delft, is working on a research titled ‘From things to cities, in which she looks at the natural organization of things (i.e. personal objects) and into the way cities can use this organization when designing spaces.
+Stella Groenewoud, MSc Urbanism at the TU Delft, is working on a research titled ‘From stuff to cities, in which she looks at the natural organization of things (i.e. personal objects) and into the way cities can use this organization when designing spaces.
 According to Stella, if cities use the right composition of things, they can create spaces where people feel free to reside and use the space for activities.

 Emmy van Gennip, MSc in Economics and Engineering, presented her graduation research titled “Power to empowerment”: a master thesis about local energy initiatives.
 Her central objective was to find out how local policies can stimulate energy initiatives that contribute to the energy transition of Rotterdam.
 The most important conclusion was that this can especially be reinforced by giving support to bottom-up initiatives, for example in the shape of financial aid, coaching or temporary energy contracts.